ATheCoder/athecoder/README.md

 ### Hi there 👋

-I'm a senior software engineer at Dej and a master student of artificial intelligence at Iran University of Science and Technology.
+I'm a senior software engineer at Dej and a student of artificial intelligence at Iran University of Science and Technology.